initiative-sh/artflow-portraits/README.md

 > **Can I use the images from Artflow in my project?**
 > Yes, as long as you attribute Artflow.
 All images are licensed under CC BY.
 You can find more information in our Terms of Service.

+**Note**: The creator and copyright holder of these works is artflow.ai, and must be credited accordingly.
+Your use of the works is subject to the [terms of service](https://artflow.ai/about/#terms).